-There are also reports that CIA has developed automated multi-platform malware attack and control systems covering Windows, Mac OS X, Solaris, Linux and more, such as EDB’s “HIVE” and the related “Cutthroat” and “Swindle” tools.
+There are also reports that the CIA has developed automated multi-platform malware attack and control systems covering Windows, Mac OS X, Solaris, Linux, and more, such as EDB’s “HIVE” and the related “Cutthroat” and “Swindle” tools.
 HIVE is described below.

-Good news for the users is all this does not mean an end of privacy.
-There are a few methods via which one can communicate over the web and the phone without revealing their identity to CIA.
+The good news for the users is all this does not mean an end of privacy.
+There are a few methods via which one can communicate over the web and the phone without revealing their identity to the CIA.

 Prevent being spied on by CIA or Government